nekernel-org/.github/profile/ReadMe.md

 ## What is NeKernel.org?

 A fully open-source and advanced R&D project.
-Available under the GPL 3.0 license.
+Available under the Apache 2.0 license.

 ## What are the project guidelines?